minprog/programming-1-hispeed/info/10 Syllabus.md

 ## Staff

-The course's staff is your instructor and many teaching assistants.
+The course's staff is your instructor and many lab assistants.
-You are encouraged to speak to an assistant or the instructor at the lab.
-Do you have a question from home?
+You are encouraged to speak to any of the staff at the lab.
+Do you have a question in writing?
 Feel free to send an e-mail to <help@mprog.nl>.

 Martijn Stegeman
-*instructor*
+*examiner*
 mail: <m.stegeman@uva.nl>

-Hella Haanstra
+Hella Haanstra (head)
-*head TA*

-Wouter Vrielink
+Wouter Vrielink (head)
-*head TA*
+Bas Chatel
+Edwin Steffens
+Joëlle Zweekhorst
+Marijn Jansen
+Wietze Slagman

 Have a question?
 Send us a message by using the "Ask" menu, above.
 You can use it from home, or during office hours.

 ## Expectations

 You are expected to watch all lectures, attend all sections, submit five problem sets, and take a quiz.
-You are also expected to attend some amount of lab sessions in order to get you moving quickly through the course.
+You are also expected to attend the daily lab sessions in order to get you moving quickly through the course.

 ## Grades